What is the Dividend Payout Ratio?

 - Acquiring Companies (M&A)

-As the inverse of the retention ratio (and the sum of the two ratios should always equal 100%), the dividend payout ratio represents how much capital is returned to shareholders.
+As the inverse of the retention ratio (and the sum of the two ratios should always equal 100%), the payout ratio represents how much capital is returned to shareholders.

 Since the management team made the discretionary decision to issue dividends to preferred and/or common shareholders, it can be inferred that the company has reached a steady-state in which profitability and cash flows are not a concern.